Sunday, 15 December 2013

 Here's how the hull frames line up in Inventor:

-Great, now the whole boat is drawn in 2D .
 I will now use a third CAD program, AutoCAD to compose the 2D shapes and arrange them within the typical size of ply sheets.
-The objectif is to efficiently nest the shapes to minimize costly marine ply waste.
+The objective is to efficiently nest the shapes to minimize costly marine ply waste.

 Looking at the drawings